 Choose a sign-up bonus you can easily earn

 Depending on when you think you’ll be able to pay the card off, there are different factors you can consider.
-If you think you can pay it off within a year, go for a card that has 0 percent APR for 12 months, no annual fee and a great sign-up bonus.
+If you think you can pay it off within a year, go for a card that has introductory APR on new purchases, no annual fee and a great sign-up bonus.
 For instance, the Chase Ink Business Unlimited Credit Card is currently offering $500 in cash back after you spend $3,000 on purchases in the first three months from account opening.
 You also earn 1.5 percent back on all business purchases, so if you plan on printing a lot of books in the coming months, this benefit could be valuable.

 See Related: How should I fund my side business?

-The Capital One Spark Miles Select for Business card also offers 0 percent interest on purchases for nine months, with no annual fee.
-With this card you can earn 1.5 miles per $1 on every purchase, plus a one-time bonus of 20,000 miles once you spend 3,000 on purchases within three months of your account opening.
+The Capital One® Spark® Miles Select for Business card also offers 0 percent interest on purchases for 12 months (then 14.74 percent – 22.74 percent variable APR), with no annual fee.
+With this card you can earn 1.5 miles per $1 on every purchase, plus a one-time bonus of 20,000 miles once you spend $3,000 on purchases within three months of your account opening.
 This could be a nice benefit if you will be traveling a lot to promote your book and would like to use points to pay for some of your travel.

 Many cards offer an introductory period of time with no interest, so make sure you look for the sign-up rewards offer that best fits your needs.
 And, consider whether you’ll primarily use the card for business purchases or if it will be your all-around personal card; you’ll want to get a card that offers category bonus points for what you’ll be purchasing the most.